KnownSubset/CSE559-FaceDetector/readme.markdown

 ### Cascade Filters

 The idea of using cascade filters is to help quickly reduce the search space by applying a subset of filters.
 The subsquares of an image that are labeled as faces are then passed on to the next set of filters.
 The process repeats until all filters have been processed. ![cascade](https://github.com/KnownSubset/CSE559-facedetector/raw/master/cascade_filter.jpg "cascade")

+To determine which filters to apply first, I sorted the filters based upon its bestClassifierScore that was generated during the training phase.
+I tried various schemes of how to apply the filters.

 ### Results from a sample classification run